YiyangBian/Yiyang-Homepage/content/publication/CRUX/index.md

 #   Otherwise, set `slides: ""`.
 slides: example
 ---

+{{% callout note %}}
+Click the _Cite_ button above to demo the feature to enable visitors to import publication metadata into their reference management software.
+{{% /callout %}}

 <!-- This work is driven by the results in my [previous paper](/publication/conference-paper/) on LLMs.